Jefferson County

 District-Level NCES Analysis

 Jefferson County operates 56 public schools serving 35,951 students, placing it among the larger districts in Alabama.
-The school portfolio breaks down into 29 other, 10 high, 10 middle, 7 elementary schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 35,636 pupils using the NCES Common Core of Data (CCD) 2022-23 release, and the district is geographically located in Jefferson County County.
+The school portfolio breaks down into 29 combined, 10 high, 10 middle, 7 elementary schools, giving families a clear picture of grade-band coverage across a sizeable portfolio before they move, rent, or enrol.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in Jefferson County.

-Academic infrastructure includes 13 of 56 schools offering Advanced Placement (98 AP courses district-wide), a 456.7:1 student-counselor ratio, above the 250:1 ASCA recommendation, and 25.0% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
+Academic infrastructure includes 13 of 56 schools offering Advanced Placement (98 AP courses district-wide), a 456.7:1 student-counselor ratio, above both the ASCA benchmark and the roughly 408:1 national average, and 25.0% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 48.0% African American, 32.6% White, 15.9% Hispanic or Latino across the district's schools.
+Its most demographically mixed campus is Brookville Elementary School, with a diversity index of 67.9/100.

 Jefferson County school enrollment varies 12× across entities